JCR94/multinational-retail-data-centralisation/README.md

    ```bash
    python __main__.py
    ```
-   or by running the python folder itself.
+   or by running the `python` folder itself.
    ```bash
    python path/to/python_scripts
    ```
 5. Run all the scripts in the `sql_scripts/create_db_schema` directory.
-This can be done by either manually running them one-by-one in the following order:
+This can be done by either manually running them one by one in the following order:
    1. `cast_orders_table.sql`
    2. `cast_dim_users.sql`
    3. `cast_dim_store_details.sql`